Find Affordable College Courses

 $22,230 Average Tuition & Fees

-Harding University landed the #7 spot in the 2023 rankings for the best value communication and journalism programs.
+With a ranking of #7, Harding University did quite well on this year’s best value schools for communication and journalism students.
 Harding is a small private not-for-profit school located in the town of Searcy.

 In-state tuition fees for undergraduate students at Harding are $22,230 per year.
 On average, communication and journalism graduates from Harding take out $27,000 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $448.

-Harding also took the #2 spot in our Best Communication & Journalism Schools in Arkansas rankings.
+Harding also made our Best Communication & Journalism Schools in Arkansas list, coming in at #2.

 #8